Bealby/grandpas-pocket-watch-shop/README.md

 | AWS_SECRET_ACCESS_KEY| `<AWS_SECRET_ACCESS_KEY>`  |
 | USE_AWS| `True`  |

-- Also ensure that the `DISABLE_COLLECTSTATIC=1` 'Config Vars' is removed from Heroku.
+- Also ensure that `DISABLE_COLLECTSTATIC=1`
+  is removed from 'Config Vars' in Heroku.

+- Then push all changes to Heroku:
+  - `git add .`
+  - `git commit -m ""`
+  - `git push origin master`

-- Ensure all ´Static' and 'Media' files are uploaded in 'Amazon Web Services S3'.
+- Log in to [Amazon Web Services S3](https://aws.amazon.com/) and make sure all ´Static' files are uploaded.

+  Within the same directory in AWS, create a new folder called `media` and upload all product image files from the GitHub folder `media`.

-- Access Website in Heroku by clicking on 'Open app' and complete details and ensure you are have 'Verified' and 'Primary' user checked.
+- An email address for our superuser on the `Postgres` database needs to be confirmed.
+Access Website in Heroku by clicking on 'Open app' and then access the Django Admin.

+  Access your email addess in Admin and ensure 'Verified' and 'Primary' boxes are checked and then save changes.

-- When deploying to Heroku it is important to update the `STRIPE_WH_SECRET` key for Heroku deployment.
+- When deploying to Heroku it is important to update the `STRIPE_WH_SECRET` key in the 'Config Vars' in Heroku.
-  As explained in earlier instructions create a new path for the Strip Webhook Handler with the
-  Heroku Website link.
+  As explained in earlier instructions (Step 1 - 13), create a new path for the Strip Webhook Handler using the Heroku Website link.

+- Finally push all changes again to Heroku:
+  - `git add .`
+  - `git commit -m ""`
+  - `git push origin master`

 ### Step-4
 ### Email

 - Set-up a gmail account